goplus/builder/README.md

 Access the online platform at [GO+ Builder Homepage](https://goplus-builder.qiniu.io/editor/homepage) for an engaging coding experience.

-For a guide on how to get started with GO+ FOR STEM EDU, please refer to our [usage guide](https://github.com/goplus/builder/blob/dev/docs/usage/usage.md).
+For a guide on how to get started with GO+ Builder, please refer to our [usage guide](https://github.com/goplus/builder/blob/dev/docs/usage/usage.md).

 ## ✨How to Install (For Developers)